nextinterfaces/react-isomorphic-typescript-docker/README.md

  1. When web site is accessed for a first time
  2. The server renders the initial page directly on Node.js, before the Single Page Application is loaded
  3. Meanwhile client SPA JS libraries are loaded and rendered and web site silently becomes SPA
- 4. This allows web site to renders instantly without SPA delays
+ 4. This allows web site to render instantly without SPA delays

 ### Architecture: